-The form of Kantha embroidery originated in the pre-Vedic period.
+The artform of Kantha embroidery originated in the pre-Vedic period.
 This ancient practice involves the stitching of patchwork cloth from rags or discarded clothes.
-The women of the pre-Partition region of rural Bengal evolved the practice.
+The women of the pre-Partition region of rural Bengal further propagated this craft.
 Kantha became repositories for memories and well wishes that were weaved onto them.
-The illiterate women thus found in this generational practice, a way to leave a lasting impression of their artistry.
+The illiterate women thus found in this generational skill, a way to leave a lasting impression of their artistry.

 The History of Kantha Embroidery

-Tracing its history back to the earliest written record, it was dated more than 500 years ago.
+Tracing its history back to the earliest written record, this practice dates back to more than 500 years ago.
 The poet Krishnadas Kaviraj wrote in his book Sri Sri Chaitanya Charitamrita how Chaitanya’s mother sent a homemade Kantha to her son in Puri.
-Kantha had humble beginnings in the rural setting of Bengal and was nearly extinguished in the early 19th century.
+Kantha had humble beginnings in the rural setting of Bengal and almost vanished in the early 19th century.
 As a part of the rural reconstruction program, the Kantha stitch was revived during the 1940s by Protima Devi.

 How was Kantha Made